 Access to SIS is granted once the Integrated Settlement Participation Agreement has been signed and the participant has passed the necessary certification process.
 This process is detailed in the Sign-Up Guide.
 These documents will be made available in the Join SIS tab above.

 Airlines’ migration plans will be shared on a permission-basis.
 In the SIS Forums, there is a designated place where planned migration dates of airlines are stored.
 This information is released to the parties that are willing to share their own migration plans with us and their fellow carriers that have access to the list.
 For more information regarding this, please contact us via the IATA Customer Portal or download the SIS Member List for the updated list of active SIS members.

 SIS is run on a cost-recovery basis.
-These charges will also be specified in the Integrated Settlement Participation Agreement.
+These charges will be specified in your Integrated Settlement Participation Agreement.
 An updated sample of the pricing schedule can be found here.

 Signing Up & Migration Steps